alejoberman-accor/doc-ci/troubleshooting.md

 docker ps
 ```

-If not, since your home directory, you can copy paste on your terminal:
+If not, since your home directory, restart Jenkins :

 ```bash
 cd CI/stack_cicd